 Phameria Umsong and her daughter, Bilsina, 15, prune tea plants in the highlands of northeast India.
 When World Vision started its child sponsorship program here, poverty and alcoholism were widespread.
 The local economy was based on trade in illegal liquor.
 World Vision helped the villagers build an organic tea business.
 Today, the village’s Urlong Tea brand is so highly prized that villagers aren’t able to meet market demands.
 Their entire village has been transformed. (©2012 World Vision/photo by Jon Warren)

 Dipaly’s cow gives a gallon of milk a day.
-Her family, which includes a World Vision sponsored child, drinks a quarter of the milk and sells the rest to a local milk vendor who belongs to Dipaly’s dairy collective.
+Her family, which includes a World Vision sponsored child, drinks one-fourth of the milk and sells the rest to a local milk vendor who belongs to Dipaly’s dairy collective.
 World Vision provided livestock and helped the Fulbari community in Bangladesh develop a business organization to produce and distribute dairy products.
 Dipaly is one of 340 milk producers who are working hard to leave poverty behind. (©2013 World Vision/photo by MD.
 Golam Dhsanul Habib)

 Savy Lim, 54, is a mother of four and a savvy Cambodian businesswoman.
 In 2008, she borrowed $100 from World Vision’s microfinance fund to buy fertilizer and seed.
 She repaid it, and a bumper crop emboldened her to borrow again.
 With her next loan — $2,000 — she built a house and expanded her farm.
 In 2009, she borrowed $4,000 to grow her business more.
-Today, she grows onions, cucumbers, and tomatoes, and she employs four people. (©2012 World Vision/photo by Jon Warren)
+Today, she grows onions, cucumbers, and tomatoes, and employs four people. (©2012 World Vision/photo by Jon Warren)

 In Mbuyuni village, Tanzania, mom Neema Peter, 34, digs a water pan to collect rain to water her crops.
 Along with neighbors in a World Vision development project, she went to Yatta, Kenya, to learn the technique.
 “When I went to Yatta, I learned about farming, especially about growing vegetables,” Neema says.
 “I have two cows; I learned you can keep them in a coop instead of letting them go to pasture.
 I’m going to grow new vegetables, including green vegetables.
 I’ll also grow sweet potatoes and tomatoes.”
 Neema says her 6-year-old son, Eli Rehema, loves the project: “[He] reminds me to dig; then he comes out and digs himself!” (©2013 World Vision/photo by Jon Warren)